NVIDIA/NeMo/README.md

 The `cluster` and `cluster_type` parameters in `conf/config.yaml` must be set to bcm.
 Then, modify the `time_limit` or any other parameter related to the job in the `custom_dataset.yaml` file.
-The data preparation can be parallelized by using `nodes * workers_per_node` number of workers (up to each dataset file per worker).
+The data preparation can be parallelized by using `nodes * workers_per_node` number of workers (up to one workder for each dataset file).

 Example: